Hypoelliptic entropy dissipation for stochastic differential equations: Introduction

-In this paper, we derive a convergence analysis for SDE \eqref{a} by a modified entropy dissipation method.
+In this paper, we derive \qi{the} convergence analysis for SDE \eqref{a} by \qi{using} a modified entropy dissipation method.
 We design a weighted relative Fisher information functional as a Lyapunov functional.
-By studying the dissipation of weighted Fisher information functional, we introduce a structure condition to derive an ``information Bochner type formula''; see Assumption \ref{prop:main condition}.
-We formulate an algebraic tensor, a.k.a. modified Hessian matrix or ``Ricci curvature type tensor''; see details in Theorem \ref{thm: information bochner}.
-The smallest eigenvalue of the modified Hessian matrix characterizes the convergence behavior of SDE \eqref{a} in terms of $L_1$ distances.
-As examples, we present explicit convergence rates for variable diffusion coefficient underdamped Langevin dynamics and three oscillator chain models.
+By studying the dissipation of \qi{the} weighted Fisher information functional, we introduce a structure condition to derive an ``information Bochner type formula''; see Assumption \ref{prop:main condition}.
+We formulate algebraic tensors, a.k.a. {the} modified Hessian matrices or {the} ``Ricci curvature type tensors''; see details in Theorem \ref{thm: information bochner}. {Here, the modified Hessian matrix represents the generalized Hessian operator of negative logarithms of invariant density.} The smallest eigenvalue of the modified Hessian matrix characterizes the convergence behavior of SDE \eqref{a} in terms of $L_1$ distances.
+In examples, we present explicit convergence rates for variable diffusion coefficient underdamped Langevin dynamics and three oscillator chain models.